Region 10 Interagency Early Intervention Committee (IEIC)

-Notices, agendas, and supporting documents will be sent out electronically (unless requested otherwise) 2 weeks prior to meetings.
+- Meeting Notification: Notices, agendas, and supporting documents will be sent out electronically (unless requested otherwise) prior to the meetings.

 Two consecutive absences without notifying the chair may result in dismissal from the Committee.
 Designees may be assigned as follows:

-When members are unable to attend scheduled Region 10 Help Me Grow IEIC meetings, they may assign a designee, in writing, to the Chair.
+- When members are unable to attend scheduled Region 10 IEIC meetings, they may assign a designee, in writing, to the Chair.
 The designee shall have the authority to exercise the full privileges of the absent member.

-A quorum must be present to hold a vote.
-Decisions by the Region 10 Help Me Grow IEIC shall, to the extent possible, be made by consensus of members (and designees).
+- Voting: A quorum must be present to hold a vote.
+Decisions by the Region 10 IEIC shall, to the extent possible, be made by consensus of members (and designees).
 If there is no consensus, decisions shall be made by a majority vote (51%) of the voting members (and designees).

-The Region 10 Help Me Grow IEIC will determine if any members or positions shall receive reimbursement for participation and duties on the IEIC.
-If a Regional IEIC member is serving within his/her assigned job duties, the Regional IEIC committee will not reimburse expenses.
+- Reimbursement Policies: The Region 10 IEIC will determine if any members or positions shall receive reimbursement for participation and duties on the IEIC.
+If a Regional IEIC member is serving within his/her assigned job duties, the Regional IEIC committee will not reimburse expenses.;